Dminor7/zype-python/README.md

 ===========

 A simple wrapper around Zype API.

-It is really easy to use it.
+This wrapper is used in [Airflow Zype Provider](https://github.com/Dminor7/airflow-provider-zype) It is really easy to use it.
 To illustrate, in order to get all videos from your account, you can simply do:

 ```python